Follow the Pattern

-“And God said, ‘Let us make man in our image’” (Genesis 1:26, KJV).
-God shared with man His personal being, His own nature.
-This was good news, that God would share Himself with man.
-After sharing with man His own nature, God then gave to man all that He had created.
-Later, in the beautiful Garden of Eden, God came down and walked hand in hand with that man—Adam.
-Just like a father would talk with his son, they talked with one another.
+In deciding to create humankind (Genesis 1:26), God shared with man His personal being, His own nature.
+This was good news, that God would share himself with man.
+God then gave to man all that He had created.
+Later, in the Garden of Eden, God came down and walked with that man—Adam.
 There was perfect understanding between them.
-I wish I were a good artist!
-But even if I were, I would completely fail to show you how beautiful it was.

-One amazing reality is that the sharing love of God did not stop with Adam alone.
-When man sinned, God was sad, but His attitude did not change.
-He came down again and shared with man the good news of the coming Savior.
-In Genesis 3:15 we see the first announcement of this good news.
+Sharing the love of God did not stop with Adam.
+When man sinned, God introduced the good news of the coming Savior.
+Genesis 3:15 is the first announcement of this good news.

 Yes, God’s sharing love knows no limit.
-In John 3:16 we read, “For God loved the world so much that he gave his only Son, so that everyone who believes in him may not die but have eternal life.”
-This well-known verse is the heart of God’s own pattern for personal evangelism.
+John writes, “‘For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life’” (John 3:16) This well-known verse is the heart of God’s own pattern for personal evangelism.
 His love is a personal, giving, and sharing love for all people, including you.

 Man has sinned.
 Sickness, sorrow, wars, and even death have come as a result.
 Although God could no longer walk with humankind as He once did, He still had a plan to continue His sharing work with people.
 That plan was to send us Jesus.

 Jesus taught us the pattern of personal evangelism by His own example.
 He made no distinction among people.
 He received well-educated people like Nicodemus and some Greek scholars.
 He went to stay and eat with sinners.
 Lepers came to Him, and He healed them all.
-Even demon possessed people came to Him, and He set them free.
-When He needed to rest, He took time to be with children.
-Soldiers and widows found help from Him.
+Even demon-possessed people came to Him, and He set them free.
+He took time to be with children, and soldiers and widows found help from Him.
 Who would ever accuse Him of being indifferent to people who needed His help?

-Jesus had one goal: to do the work and the will of the One Who sent Him.
-The apostle Peter, speaking about Jesus’ life and ministry, said, “He went everywhere doing good and healing all who were under the power of the devil, for God was with him” (Acts 10:38).
-God was working in Christ, forgiving sin, bringing people back to Himself.
+Jesus had one goal: to do the work and the will of the One who sent Him.
+The apostle Peter, speaking about Jesus’ life and ministry, said, “He went around doing good and healing all who were under the power of the devil, because God was with him” (Acts 10:38).
+God was working in Christ, forgiving sin, bringing people back to himself.

-Christ was willing to make many sacrifices in order to accomplish His Father’s plan.
-First He left His home in heaven, His throne, His glory, to come down to us.
+Christ was willing to make many sacrifices to accomplish His Father’s plan.
+First, He left His home in heaven, His throne, His glory, to come down to us.
 He was born in a manger because those He came to help did not receive Him.
 But His greatest sacrifice was willingly giving His life on the Cross.
 It was not until then that Jesus cried out, “It is finished” (John 19:30).
 This was a cry of completion.
 His work was done.
 The pattern for personal evangelism—sharing the good news—was forever made clear.

-Yes, Christ has tasted death that you and I may live.
+Christ has tasted death that you and I may live.
 He has paid our debt to God.
 Christ, the Lord of lords and King of kings, walked on this earth as a servant with nowhere to lay His head.
 He did this because He loved us.
 Is there any good news better than this?
-Certainly there is not.
+Certainly not!

-Christ came, as we have seen, to tell us about God and His love.
-Wicked men crucified Him on the cross.
-But He did not stay in the grave.
+Christ came to tell us about God and His love.
+Wicked men crucified Him, but He did not remain in the grave.
 He came back to life, rose from the grave, and is now sitting at His Father’s right hand in heaven.
-But I thank God that His plan for sharing the good news did not stop with Christ.
+God’s plan for sharing the good news did not stop with Christ.
 Christ passed it on to the apostles and to His disciples.
-He told them, “Go throughout the whole world and preach the good news to all mankind” (Mark 16:15).
-This command is not only to a group of selected people such as the apostles, the evangelists, the deacons, the pastors, or the teachers.
+He told them, “‘Go into all the world and preach the good news to all creation’” (Mark 16:15).
+This command is not only to selected people such as the apostles, the evangelists, the deacons, the pastors, or the teachers.
 This command is for all of us.

-Now let us permit our eyes to gaze upon Peter as he talked about this same Jesus on the Day of Pentecost.
+Consider Peter as he talked about this same Jesus on the Day of Pentecost.
 The story is recorded in Acts 2:14–39.
-Try to see him standing before the crowd, sharing Christ with others.
+See him standing before the crowd, sharing Christ with others.
 Listen to him as he talks before his judges.
-You can hear him say, “How can I stop sharing what I have seen and heard?”